jitterted/ensembler/README.md

 `github.oauth2.clientSecret`

-## Installation
+## Installation & Deployment

-Requires Java 16 and uses Maven for building.
+Requires Java 16 (or later) and uses Maven for building.

-Since it uses GitHub OAuth2 for authentication, you'll need to add a new app to your account if you want to run it yourself.
+Since it uses GitHub OAuth2 for authentication, you'll need to register this with your GitHub account if you want to run it yourself.

 (more details to come)